Providing free legal information and representation to the low income community since 1969.

 If an employee quits, is fired, or is laid off, the employer must pay vacation pay in the last cheque, no later than ten days after the last day of employment.

 A pregnant employee who has worked for the same employer, full or part-time for 12 months in a row, may take time off without pay for a pregnancy.
-She has a right to 15 weeks unpaid maternity leave and 37 weeks of parental leave.
+She has a right to 15 weeks’ unpaid maternity leave (which can start 12 weeks before the due date) and 37 weeks of parental leave.
 Also, she must be reinstated to her old job or one similar to it when she returns to work.

 An employer may also give an employee written notice to take her maternity leave if the pregnancy will interfere with her duties, provided it is at least 12 weeks prior to the expected delivery date.
 Her employer does not have to pay her for time off unless she has signed an agreement that she will get paid while she is on maternity leave.

-An employee may be able to collect Employment Insurance (EI) while she is not working during pregnancy.
+An employee may be able to collect Employment Insurance (EI) while she is not working during maternity leave.
 She can collect a total of 15 weeks of EI payments.
-She must have worked at least 600 hours in the last year to collect, and show that her earnings have decreased by more than 40%.
+She must have worked at least 600 hours in the last year to collect, and show that her weekly earnings have decreased by more than 40%.

-Parents are entitled to 37 weeks of parental leave, Adoptive parents may also take 37 weeks of parental leave.
+Parents are entitled to 37 weeks of parental leave; this may be taken by the mother or the father or shared if the employer is notified.
+Adoptive parents may also take 37 weeks of parental leave.
 Parental leave must be taken within 52 weeks of the birth or adoption of the child.
-EI benefits for parental leave are the same as maternity leave (55% to a maximum of $435).
+EI benefits for parental leave are the same as for maternity leave (55% of regular weekly earnings to a maximum of $501 per week); however, they are payable for a longer period (35 weeks versus a maximum period of 15 weeks during maternity leave).

 1. Minimum Wage

 Most employees have the right to a minimum wage.
-In Alberta, an employee has the right to a minimum wage of $8.80 an hour (as of April 1st/2009).
+In Alberta, an employee has the right to a minimum wage of $9.75 per hour (as of Sept 1, 2012).

 Generally, an employee must be paid for at least 3 hours every time they report for a shift, whether they are sent home or not.

 Notice is required before an employee’s earnings can be reduced, and must be given before the start of the pay period in which the reduction is going to take place.
-If the employer does not give notice, the employee is entitled to the wage they received before the reduction.
+If the employer does not give notice, the employee is entitled to their regular wage until proper notice is given.

 An employee usually has the right to wages, overtime pay, and entitlements within 10 days after the end of each pay period.